AndrejKolar/sync/README.md

 ```bash
  ./app.rb
 ```
-Input the ftp password in the prompt
+Input the sftp password in the prompt

 ## gems
 [Escort](https://github.com/skorks/escort) gem is used to create the CLI for the app.